MileHacker Logo

 • Politeness: Always greet shopkeepers and restaurant staff upon entering.

-• Punctuality: Endeavor to arrive on time for securing a spot.
+• Punctuality: Endeavor to arrive on time for obtaining a spot.

-• Dining: Do not rush meals; Italians see dining as a leisurely social activity.
+• Dining: There's no need to rush meals; Italians see dining as a leisurely social activity.

 Photography Ethics & Privacy